Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 - Cannot go out in the sunlight
 - Visual and auditory hallucinations
 - At least 6 poltergeists are imprinted on her
+Shit just fucking moves around her randomly.
 - Cats and dogs will never let her pet them
 - Can never smile
 - Shadow has a mind of its own
 - Can't taste food (also kind of a blessing)
 - Cannot see color
-- Has small tits (she used to have bigger tits before a curse)
+- Has small tits (she used to have bigger tits before a curse) "That can't be a real curse."
+"It is, you would be surprised with how many people suffer from it."
 - Has no reflection
 - Always hungry never satiated
 - Several flesh warping curses